top of page

 What Is Lent Really About?
 Rediscovering the Meaning of Lent as an Adult

 As a product of the Catholic Church, I grew up with a very superficial understanding of Lent.
-In my mind it was about the rules.
-The rules were clearly defined for us and we knew the consequence of not following them – an unhappy God.
-There was little to no thought given to why we would choose to fast from things, or any of the deeper implications of this season of repentance.
-There was little discussion of sacrifice and what that truly means, and no focus on how we can use the season to become more aware of God and His presence in our lives.
-No, the understanding was largely superficial: we were told to give something up or we would be unhappy.
+In my mind, it was all about the rules.
+The rules were clearly defined for us, and we knew the consequence of not following them—an unhappy God.
+There was little thought given to why we would choose to fast from certain things or any of the deeper implications of this season of repentance.
+Sacrifice was rarely discussed, and there was no focus on how we could use this season to become more aware of God and His presence in our lives.
+My understanding was largely superficial: we were told to give something up, or we would be unhappy.

 During my teenage years, my traditional Lenten “sacrifice” was usually something mundane like soda, potato chips, or candy.
 While these things are unhealthy, I didn’t really consume them very often in the first place.
-In essence, my “fast” from these items was more of a matter of convenience and less of actual sacrifice.
-One of the few times that Lent was really discussed in our home was to tell me what I was giving up, not necessarily to teach me about the Catholic tradition behind it.
-In other words, my experience of giving something up for Lent was more about conforming to the norms of the season rather than about truly observing and participating in the season of Lent.
+In essence, my “fast” from these items was more about convenience and less about actual sacrifice.
+One of the few times Lent was discussed in our home was to tell me what I was giving up, not necessarily to teach me about the Catholic tradition behind it.
+My experience of giving something up for Lent was more about conforming to the norms of the season rather than truly observing and participating in it.

-I questioned the purpose of Ash Wednesday.
+I often questioned the purpose of Ash Wednesday.
 Why was I letting someone put a cross symbol on my forehead with ashes and wear it all day?
-I was doing it because I was told to and it seemed like that is what everyone was doing so I'm supposed to do it too.
+I was doing it because I was told to, and it seemed like everyone else was doing it too.

-Eventually I gave up trying to stop using profanity because I wasn't sure why I was trying to change in the first place.
-My attempt to swear less for a year lasted into Day One, Day Two, and not quite Day Three.
-By Day Three I looked up and said, “You made me.
+Eventually, I gave up trying to stop using profanity because I wasn't sure why I was trying to change in the first place.
+My attempt to swear less lasted into Day One, Day Two, and not quite Day Three.
+By Day Three, I looked up and said, “You made me.
 You know how I talk.”

 What Is Lent?
 (The Real Definition Most of Us Never Got)